gbrembati/terraform-gbre-azure-vnet/readme.md

 # GBrembati Azure VNet Modules
 This Terraform project is intended to be used as module for the creation of multiple (or single) VNets with multiple (or single) subnets.
-Please refer to the indication in https://registry.terraform.io/modules/gbrembati/azure-vnet/module to learn more.
+Please look at https://registry.terraform.io/modules/gbrembati/azure-vnet/module to learn more.

 ## How to use it
 You would need to call the module within your main code, providing the needed variables, e.g. :